Welcome to Ladybug Hill Farm

 correct, fast-growing goats that adhere to the breed standards set forth

-meat breed that has high rates of reproductive efficiency and growth.
-We
+meat breed with high rates of reproductive efficiency and average daily

 stock/genetics including several Ennobled bucks.